Abarim Publications' online Biblical Greek Dictionary

 - Together with the preposition δια (dia), meaning through: the verb διαρρηγνυμι (diarregnumi) or διαρρησσω (diaresso), meaning to rend through or tear apart — namely of clothing as sign of an emotional outburst (Matthew 26:65, Mark 14:63, Acts 14:14) or nets that burst with catch (Luke 5:6), or the fetters that couldn't contain the demoniac called Legion (Luke 8:29).
 This verb is used just these 5 times; see full concordance.

 - Together with the preposition περι (peri), meaning around or about: the verb περιρρηγνυμι (perirregnumi), meaning to tear off from all sides (namely clothes from someone about to be scourged — Acts 16:22 only).

-- Together with the prefix προς (pros), which describes a motion towards: the verb προσρηγνυμι (prosregnumi), meaning to burst towards (namely of ruinous waves towards a house — Luke 6:48-49 only).
+- Together with the prefix προς (pros), which describes a motion toward: the verb προσρηγνυμι (prosregnumi), meaning to burst toward (namely of ruinous waves toward a house — Luke 6:48 and 6:49 only).

 - The noun ρακος (rhakos) which denotes a strip of torn off cloth; a rag (Matthew 9:16 and Mark 2:21 only, and note the word play involving this noun's parent verb in Mark 2:21-22).